Where to Stay in Munich First Time: 9 Best Areas & Neighborhoods

 Map of areas and neighborhoods in Munich:

-Best areas to stay in Munich for first-time tourists are:
+Best areas to stay in Munich:

 1. Altstadt